US Senate career of Strom Thurmond: 1964 presidential election and party switch

 In 1966, former governor Ernest "Fritz" Hollings won South Carolina's other Senate seat in a special election.
-He and Thurmond served together for just over 36 years, making them the longest-serving Senate duo in American history.
+He and Thurmond served together for over 36 years, making them the longest-serving Senate duo in American history.
 Thurmond and Hollings had a very good relationship, despite their often stark philosophical differences.
 Their long tenure meant their seniority in the Senate gave South Carolina clout in national politics well beyond its modest population.

-Third and fourth term (1967–1973, 1973–1979)
+Fourth and fifth terms (1967–1973, 1973–1979)

 Thurmond faced no opposition in the Republican primary and was renominated in March 1966.
 Thurmond competed against Bradley Morrah Jr. in the general election campaign.
 Morrah avoided direct charges against Thurmond's record and generally spoke of his own ambitions in the event he was elected.
 He referred to Thurmond's time in the Senate as being ineffective.
 Thurmond won election with 62.2 percent of the vote (271,297 votes) to Morrah's 37.8 percent (164,955 votes).

 On January 17, 1967, Thurmond was appointed to the Senate Judiciary subcommittee on Constitutional Rights.
 In March, as the Senate passed an endorsement of the United States antiballistic missile system, Thurmond engaged in a back and forth with Joseph Clark after Clark mentioned that Charleston, South Carolina would be included in the Pentagon's list of twenty-five American cities that would get priority in their antimissile protection and attributed this to the influence of Chairman of the House Armed Services Committee L. Mendel Rivers.
 Thurmond then demanded a rule that would bar senators from being able to disparage members of the House of Representatives in addition to preventing them from speaking and having to remain seated.
 Clark argued that the rule did not apply to him since he had finished speaking, Thurmond rebutting, "If the senator is not going to be man enough to take his medicine, then let him go."
 Thurmond then won unanimous approval to have Clark's remarks removed from the record.
 In July, after the 1967 USS Forrestal fire, Thurmond wrote of his conviction that the outbreak had been precipitated by communists.
 In September, Thurmond warned against enacting any of the three proposed Panama Canal treaties, which he said could lead to Communist control of the waterway if enacted.

 In 1969, Time ran a story accusing Thurmond of receiving "an extraordinarily high payment for land".
 Thurmond responded to the claim on September 15, saying the tale was a liberal smear intended to damage his political influence, later calling the magazine "anti-South".
 At a news conference on September 19, Thurmond named executive director of the South Carolina Democratic Party Donald L. Fowler as the individual who had spread the story, a charge that Fowler denied.